tdw33/tdw33/README.md

-### Hi there, I'm Tom - [portfolio][website] 👋
+### Hi there, I'm Tom 👋

 ## I'm a Developer, and Entrepreneur!

-- 🔭 I have a clothing company named WSM Garms that sells vintage American clothing: [WSM Garms][WSM]!
+- 🔭 Use to own a clothing company named WSM Garms that sells vintage American clothing
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: Develop my full stack web development skills
+- 🥅 2023 Goals: Develop my full stack web development skills
-- ⚡ Fun fact: I love coffee and developing my clothing company

 ### Currently working on

-Learning more about Node JS and Jest
+Learning more about GraphQl

 ### Connect with me: